carvalhomariana/learnITgirl/README.md

 The objective of this project is to bring interest from girls and boys who are interested in learning more about network, cybersecurity, and also learn a new programming language - in this case, Python.

-The tools to developed this project was:
+The tools used to develop this project were:
 1. Python - Programming Language
 2. Scapy - Python Library
 3. WireShark - open source tool to record ana analyze network traffic